s-Akhil-krishna/PublicAPIcrawler/README.md

         c.
 Pushed the data into the python SQLite database

-    All the points are achieved and produces the desired results.
+    Conclusion: All the points are achieved and produces the desired results.
+    Results:    The final table contains 108 valid rows for all the categories i.e (108 rows, 7 columns) .

-    A few observations:
+    A few important observations:
     The given API return absolute zero entries for some categories.
     Responses received for such categories are stored in a data member empty_categories.